 - Prescribing the proper application rates of nutrients to crops and pastures

 In many areas of the U.S., feedyards procure feed inputs from other farmers, elevators, commodity buyers or neighbors.
 In those instances, the feedyard does not have any control over the land where those commodities were grown and in most cases the feed inputs, such as corn, are not traceable to a specific farm.
-Through the USRSB and Field to Market (FTM) partnership, land resource management and nutrient management will be aggregated and evaluated in accordance with FTM reports, tools and calculators.

 Why do these outcomes matter?